solidi/writing/03-no-description-provided.md

 # No Description Provided

-Some months ago one of my colleagues suggested a book.
-Out of curiosity I read and completed Sapiens: A Brief History Of Human Kind.
+Some months ago, one of my colleagues suggested a book.
+Out of curiosity I read and completed Sapiens: A Brief History Of HumanKind.

 It was a fascinating read with many points to consider.
 With themes interweaving throughout the chapters, one theme continued to bubble up that was thought provocative but easy to understand.